-Since 2000, the Network Advertising Initiative (NAI) has been a leading self-regulatory body governing "third parties" engaged in Interest-Based Advertising (IBA)1 and Ad Delivery and Reporting (ADR)2 in the United States, based on its Code of Conduct.3 In 2016, the NAI also began regulating Cross-App Advertising (CAA)4 by enforcing its Mobile Application Code.
-The Mobile Application Code was incorporated into the 2018 NAI Code of Conduct (Code), which covers both web-based and mobile applicationbased data collection and use for digital advertising purposes.
-This edition of the Code, enforced as of January 1, 2018, also created a new term, Personalized Advertising, to collectively encompass IBA, CAA, and Retargeting.5 At the time of this publication, the NAI has 103 member companies.
-These NAI members include a wide range of businesses such as ad networks, exchanges, platforms, data aggregators, and other technology providers.6 Across websites and mobile applications, these intermediaries form the backbone of the digital advertising ecosystem - helping advertisers reach audiences most likely to be interested in their products and services while allowing consumers to receive ads that are relevant to their interests.
-This relevant advertising, in turn, continues to power free content and services in the digital ecosystem, including websites and mobile applications.7
+Since 2000, the Network Advertising Initiative (NAI) has been a leading self-regulatory body governing "third parties" engaged in Interest-Based Advertising (IBA)1 and Ad Delivery and Reporting (ADR)2 in the United States, based on its Code of Conduct.3 In 2016 the NAI also began regulating Cross-App Advertising (CAA)4 by enforcing its Mobile Application Code.
+The Mobile Application Code was incorporated into the 2018 NAI Code of Conduct (Code) which covers both web-based and mobile applicationbased data collection and use for digital advertising purposes.
+This edition of the Code also created a new term, Personalized Advertising, to collectively encompass IBA, CAA, and Retargeting.5 At the time of this publication, the NAI has 100 member companies.
+These NAI members include a wide range of businesses such as ad networks, exchanges, platforms, data aggregators, and other technology providers.
+Across websites, mobile applications, and connected television screens, these intermediaries form the backbone of the digital advertising ecosystem - helping advertisers reach audiences most likely to be interested in their products and services while allowing consumers to receive ads that are relevant to their interests.
+This relevant advertising, in turn, continues to power free or discounted content and services in the digital ecosystem, including websites, mobile applications, and connected televisions.7

 Member companies work together with NAI staff to help craft stringent yet practical guidelines for data collection and use in connection with Personalized Advertising and ADR.
-This process also results in periodic updates to NAI Code and Guidance documents to keep pace with evolving technologies and digital advertising business models.
+This process also results in regular updates to NAI Code and Guidance documents to keep pace with evolving technologies and digital advertising business models.
 Ultimately, the goal of the NAI is to maintain consumer trust by protecting consumer privacy while enabling member companies to provide a relevant digital advertising experience.
 The NAI helps its members foster this trust through a comprehensive self-regulatory program that includes the Code and NAI Guidance, backed by robust compliance, enforcement, and sanctions.

-During the 2018 compliance period, NAI staff reviewed eligible members' compliance with the Code.
-This report provides a summary of the NAI's work in 2018 as well as staff's findings from the 2018 compliance review.
+During the 2019 compliance period, NAI staff reviewed eligible members' compliance with the Code.
+This report provides a summary of the NAI's work in 2019 as well as staff's findings from the 2019 compliance review.
 This report is intended to provide consumers, regulators and others with visibility into the NAI's compliance program and self-regulatory process.
-In addition, this report helps illustrate how the compliance process shapes the evolution and goals of the NAI's policies and procedures, to ensure that the NAI continues to offer a vibrant self-regulatory program that responds to new issues and technologies in a practical way that continues to be highly relevant amidst marketplace changes.
+In addition, this report helps illustrate how the compliance process shapes the evolution and goals of the NAI's policies and procedures.
+Ensuring that the NAI continues to offer a vibrant self-regulatory program that responds to new issues and technologies in a practical way that continues to be highly relevant amidst marketplace changes.

-2018: THE YEAR IN REVIEW
+2019: THE YEAR IN REVIEW